Your Donations Are Used To Help an Individual Child in Poverty

 As a Christ-centered charitable organization, we strive to be good stewards of the resources you entrust to us.
 That's why at least 80 cents of every dollar spent goes to programs that transform the lives of children in need.

 Our financial accountability, reporting processes, and results around the globe are consistently commended.
-We have been awarded the highest rating for financial stewardship and transparency by Charity Navigator, are a founding member of the Evangelical Council for Financial Accountability and meet the standards of the Better Business Bureau Wise Giving Alliance.
+We are a founding member of the Evangelical Council for Financial Accountability and meet the standards of the Better Business Bureau Wise Giving Alliance.

 What is Wise Giving Alliance?